francoislaurent/escale/doc/GoogleDrive.rst

 Configuring Escale
 ^^^^^^^^^^^^^^^^^^

-.. todo:: write this section

-.. include:: wizard-first-steps.txt
+.. include:: wizard-part-1.txt

-Let's now assume that your Google Drive is mount on ``$HOME/GoogleDrive``.
+Let's now assume that your Google Drive is mounted on ``$HOME/GoogleDrive``.

 You need to create a folder in there so that |escale| can temporary stored files and meta-information.
 Let's call this folder ``Escale Repository``.